dhansel/TerminalUSB/README.md

 This firmware requires the USB keyboard to be directly connected to the Terminal's USB socket.
 If there is a USB hub in between the terminal and the keyboard then the keyboard will not work.
-Some keyboards have built-in USB hubs and those will *not* work either.
-If your keyboard has USB sockets on it (to connect a mouse for example) then it will likely not work.
+Some keyboards have built-in USB hubs and those will no* work either.
+If your keyboard has USB sockets on it (to connect a mouse for example) then it likely contains a USB hub and will not work.

 ## Source Code